3 simple steps to lose weight as fast as possible. Read now

 However, cooking increases the availability of other nutrients and antioxidants, such as lycopene and beta-carotene.

-For these reasons, eating various raw and cooked foods is essential.
+For these reasons, eating a variety of raw and cooked foods is essential.

-Summary: Raw food is not any healthier than cooked food.
+Summary: Raw food is not necessarily healthier than cooked food.
 Cooking decreases some nutrients yet increases others.
-It also destroys certain harmful compounds and kills bacteria.
+It also destroys harmful compounds and kills bacteria.

 Nutrition review: Pros and cons

 A raw food diet has some positive points.
 Mainly, it is very high in fresh fruits and vegetables.
-It also incorporates other foods that are high in nutrients and fiber.
+It also includes other foods that are high in nutrients and fiber.

-To its credit, a raw food diet limits the intake of foods that contribute to poor health if you eat them in excess, such as processed junk foods and added sugar.
+To its credit, a raw food diet limits intake of foods that contribute to poor health if eaten in excess, such as processed junk foods and added sugars.

-Additionally, a raw food diet guarantees weight loss because it is low in calories.
+Additionally, a raw food diet usually results in weight loss because it is low in calories.
 Yet despite this, there are also many cons to a raw food diet.

 When someone switches from a mostly cooked diet to a primarily raw diet, their calorie intake is likely to decrease dramatically.
 Some people may not find it possible to eat enough raw food to meet their daily calorie needs.

-This is partial because fruits and vegetables, though healthy, simply don’t provide enough calories or protein to make up the majority of the diet.
+This is partly because fruits and vegetables, though healthy, simply don’t provide enough calories or protein to make up the majority of the diet.

-Additionally, cooking increases the digestibility of foods, making it easier for your body to get calories and nutrients from them.
-In some cases, your body gets significantly fewer calories from food if it’s raw.
+Additionally, cooking increases the digestibility of foods, making it easier for your body to extract calories and nutrients.
+In some cases, your body absorbs significantly fewer calories from food if it’s raw.

 Cooking also increases the amount of certain nutrients and antioxidants your body absorbs.